 What makes this a pathetic motorway?

-This is the shortest motorway yet found in the UK.
+This was the shortest motorway in the United Kingdom between its opening in 1992, and 2016.
 And there's no sign of its existence on any map or signpost yet found.

 No sign of its existence?
 Are you making this up?

 Is it April Fool's Day??